Color note: The Command Centurion armor is a deep gold, nearly copper.

 -Made of either golden plated vacuformed plastic or fiberglass (some could be rotocast)

--Screen-accurate type made of two halves held together with golden tape (Some builders fuse the two halves into one unit)
+-Screen-accurate type made of two halves held together with golden tape

 -“Salt-and-pepper” holes drilled over the eye borrow section for achieving (poor) vision to the wearer.
 An additional viewing slit over the visor is optional.